 We all have first-hand knowledge of the devastation that wildfires can produce in the BC Interior.
 So how does the frequency and severity of wildfires relate to climate change, and what is in store for us as the planet heats up?
 Leona Shepherd is a graduate student at Thompson Rivers University researching these important issues.
 This topic is highly relevant and important to us all.

-Thursday April 20th, 2023, 7 PM at NVIT Lecture Theatre: Carol Holmes, Susan Newton & Matthews (Vancouver Avian Research Centre) – Bluebird research in the Nicola Valley
+Thursday April 20th, 2023, 7 PM at NVIT Lecture Theatre: Carol Holmes & Susan Newton – Bluebird research in the Nicola Valley coordinated by the Vancouver Avian Research Centre.

 Thursday May 18th, 2023, 7 PM at NVIT Lecture Theatre: David Holden – Moths of the B.C.
 Interior